 - The Rhythmic System (centered in the heart, lungs and blood circulation), which is responsible for balancing the other two systems.

-- An anthroposophic treatment approach might include conventional medication accompanied by any of the following
+- An anthroposophic treatment approach might include conventional medication accompanied by any of the following complementary therapies:

 - Natural remedies (herbs, plant extracts, essential oils, potentized metals, etc.)

 - Artistic therapies (clay modeling, painting, music therapy and therapeutic speech formation)

 - Rhythmical massage (a form of light-touch massage)